-Make it a habit to do these checks for each breast every month, and if you feel a lump, thickening, dimpling (kind of like orange peel) or maybe even a hardened knot, speak to a GP.
+Make it a habit to do these checks for each breast every month.
+If you feel a lump, thickening, dimpling (kind of like orange peel) or maybe even a hardened knot, speak to a GP.

 - If you’re part of the Community Health Assist Scheme (CHAS), women aged 50-69 years will receive mammograms at no charge at the SCS Clinic @ Bishan.

-- Women aged 40–69 years-old who do not meet the above criteria should check out the Community Mammobus Programme where Singaporeans will pay between $0-$10 for screening.
-PRs will pay $25-$35 for screening and foreigners will pay $107 (but will need a referral letter from a GP).
+- Women aged 40-69 years old without a CHAS card should check out the Community Mammobus Programme where Singaporeans will pay between $0 and $10 for screening.
+PRs pay $25-$35 for screening and foreigners will pay $107 (but will need a referral letter from a GP).
 All aboard the Mammobus, people!

 There are also a few private centres around Singapore offering mammograms and breast screenings.
 If you have medical insurance, do check to see whether you may be covered for these tests.
-You can either make an appointment directly, or get a referral through a GP (which would usually be the case if you are claiming on insurance):
+You can either make an appointment directly or get a referral through a GP (which would usually be the case if you’re claiming on insurance):

 - Orchard Imaging Centre (OIC) is located on Orchard Road and you can make your appointments online.